 Going to Disney World in 2020

 What is will it be like to visit Disney World in 2020?
-First, we are under the assumption that the parks will be back open sometime in 2020.
-At this point, it looks like that will happen sometime in the summer if everything goes right.
+First, the Disney World parks will be open starting July 11.
+We are under the assumption that the parks will remain open throughout 2020, although nothing is guaranteed.

 The first reason why we think it’s a good idea to go in 2020 is all the new attractions that are already open.
 If you are a first-timer or haven’t been in a few years, there is plenty to keep you occupied without having to wait for what still is under construction.